Courses

 Who This Class Is For

-This one-hour drop-in lactation seminar is for new moms and their one-to-four-week-old child who need clear, honest, supportive education for breastfeeding.
-Explore your options for your lactation journey, understand what’s normal, and prepare to make informed decisions that feel right for you.
+This 2-hour drop-in lactation seminar is for new moms and their one-to-four-week-old babies who want clear, honest, supportive guidance on breastfeeding and feeding options.
+Explore what’s right for your journey, understand what’s normal, and feel confident making decisions that work for you.

 Drop-In Schedule